onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Transition
 ██████████████████████████████████████████████████████████████████

+Meme: Fork in the road: dysfunctional gameA vs solving the metacrisis

+meme: Dad - what did you do - fucking legend - I helped revitalize civilization and make it multi-planetary

 > "When a system is far from equilibrium, small islands of coherence have the capacity to shift the entire system." - [Ilya Prigogine](https://www.systeminnovation.org/blog/five-lessons-from-system-shifters-lesson-three#:~:text=When%20a%20system%20is%20far%20from%20equilibrium%2C%20small%20islands%20of%20coherence%20have%20the%20capacity%20to%20shift%20the%20entire%20system.)

 > "The tipping point is that magic moment when an idea, trend, or social behavior crosses a threshold, tips, and spreads like wildfire." - [Malcolm Gladwell](https://www.goodreads.com/quotes/105251-the-tipping-point-is-that-magic-moment-when-an-idea)